WE ARE A RESPONSIVE GRANTMAKER

 Are there any deadlines?

-The Rose Hills Foundation accepts and processes applications for grants throughout the year with the expectation of grant distributions every three months.
+The Rose Hills Foundation accepts and processes applications for grants throughout the year with the expectation of grant distributions on a quarterly basis.
 Depending on timing, requests are reviewed at one of five annual Board Meetings.
-At times, there may be an approximate wait of up to six months prior to a request being reviewed.
+At times, there may be an approximate wait of up to eight months prior to a request being reviewed.

 Should I send in my request via courier service or FedEx?